 - Brown sugar – I use demerara sugar, but you can use any type of brown sugar that you have on hand.

 - Flour – all-purpose flour is all you need for this cinnamon muffins recipe.

 - Milk - I use regular full-cream milk for these homemade cinnamon muffins.

 Start making your cinnamon muffins by preheating your oven to 180°C (350°F).

 Line your tray with muffin liners or grease with butter.

 Using a medium mixing bowl, strain and combine all dry ingredients: flour, baking powder, cinnamon powder, sugar, and brown sugar (photo 1).

 In a separate large bowl, combine and mix eggs, milk, vanilla extract, and melted butter (photo 2).

 Combine the dry ingredients with the wet ones in the large mixing bowl (photo 3).

 Mix cinnamon muffin batter until just barely combined.

 Spoon some batter into the muffin tins, leaving some space on top (photo 4).

 Using a small bowl, combine sugar and cinnamon powder for the toppings (photo 5).

 Top each muffin with about a quarter to a third of a teaspoon of the sugar-cinnamon mix (photo 6).

 Once you have finished the sugar mixture, place the tray in the middle of the oven.
 Bake for about twenty to twenty-three minutes or until the top has turned darker in color.

 Remove each cinnamon muffin from the tray and serve.

 - Use a metal whisk if you don't have a hand mixer available.

 - For the sugar-cinnamon mix, feel free to replace the white sugar with brown sugar if that's what you prefer.

-It usually happens when you overmix your batter.
+It usually happens when you overmix the batter.